oallelsefailo/milestone-duck-hunt/README.md

 ## Code Solution

-To overcome the challenges faced during development, the following solutions were implemented:
+To overcome the problems faced during development, the following solutions were implemented:

 ### Animating the Ducks